LEGO The Little Mermaid Royal Clamshell (43225)

 Affiliate link.
 We may earn a commission at no extra cost to you.As an Amazon Associate we earn from qualifying purchases.

-If you love The Little Mermaid and you want a proper display piece rather than a playset, this one is a genuinely lovely LEGO® set.
+If you love The Little Mermaid and you want a display piece rather than a playset, this is a genuinely lovely LEGO® set.

 The clamshell is clever, the minifigures are gorgeous, and the build is unlike almost anything else in the Disney line.
-Just know it's meant to sit against a wall (the back is rough), and it's based on the 2023 live-action film, not the 1989 cartoon.
-Grab it if that suits you, otherwise it's an easy skip.
+Just know it is meant to sit against a wall, because the back is rough, and it is based on the 2023 live-action film, not the 1989 cartoon.
+If that suits you, reach for it, otherwise it is an easy skip.

 Best for: Disney display fans who want a statement piece, not a toy